FOR PHYSICAL AND MENTAL HEALTH

 Full Body Workouts

 If you work all your muscles on the same day, then a good strategy would be to rest every other day.
 I've seen many personal training clients performing total body workouts, 2 to 3 times per week, with great results.
-A beginner can easily work out out all of their muscles on Tuesdays and Thursdays and give their muscles plenty of rest the other 5 days.
-Once a person becomes more advanced, they can switch their total body workouts to three days per week, possibly Monday, Wednesday, and Friday.
+A beginner can easily work out out all of their muscles on Tuesdays and Thursdays, or, Mondays and Wednesdays.
+Once a person becomes more advanced, they usually switch their workouts to three days per week: the popular Monday, Wednesday, and Friday routine.
+You can literally pick almost any day of the week to exercise, as long as your muscles get enough rest in between workouts.

 Body Part Training

 On the other hand, more advanced lifters will work out 5-6 times per week, targeting different body parts each day.
 If that's you, make sure you give each muscle at least 48 hours to recover.
+Advanced lifters will create workouts for different body parts including but not limited to legs, chest, back, shoulders, arms, and core.
 If you need more help on designing your weekly workouts, make sure to contact a PFTA certified personal trainer.

 And if you want to learn more about joint actions, muscles, exercises, etc., click the image below to read more about our personal trainer classes.